hzk0070/comp-3270/docs/terms/2022-fall/syllabus.md

 # Instructional Mode

-filler

 - *Lecture meetings*: Lectures will be delivered in person.
 Attendance is required.

-- *Exams*: Exams will be given in-person during scheduled lecture times.
+- *Exams*: Exams will be given in-person during the scheduled lecture times.

 - *Office Hours*: Instructor office hours will be held via Zoom per the schedule listed in a separate section in this syllabus.
 In-person meetings are